Here you are, searching for how to be a great manager.

-Probably because of our evolution, people tend to break-up bigger groups and to form smaller units of allegiance.
+Probably because of our evolution, people tend to break up bigger groups to form smaller units of allegiance.

-None of your reports will say it out loud, but they will secretly resent a manager who doesn’t seem to stand up for his team.
+None of your reports will say it out loud, but they secretly resent a manager who doesn’t to stand up for his team.

 And everyone will love a manager who champions and defends his team.

 There was Anton, the program manager from another unit who’d always grab me last minute for whatever he needed.

 As a freshman, I wasn’t sure whether it was fair for me to say “no” or not, so I asked my manager.

 He listened to me and then said: “whenever you feel it’s too much, simply tell me and I will take care of telling Anton to f*ck off”.

 Well, he didn’t actually curse, but that was his message.